-My practice is influenced by my experiences travelling and living across Canada.
+My practice is heavily influenced by my experiences travelling and living across Canada...

-My practice is influenced by my experiences travelling and living across Canada.
+My practice is heavily influenced by my experiences travelling and living across Canada...

 Karly Zouppas is a Canadian artist from Winnipeg, Manitoba, living and working in Mohkínstsis (Calgary, Alberta), Treaty 7 Territory.
-Her practice includes sculpture, painting, and fibre arts.
+Her practice includes sculpture, painting, fibre arts, photography, and digital design.
 She is currently finishing up her second Bachelor's degree at the Alberta University of the Arts.
 Her background in Anthropology (UBC), the funeral industry, taxidermy, and publishing highlights Karly's desire for new experiences and diversity.
 A self-proclaimed nerd across many topics, Karly enjoys reading books, watching movies, and playing with her two cats when she isn't elbow-deep in a new art project.

 2027 Bachelor of Fine Arts - Sculpture - Alberta University of the Arts